morpht/entity_class_formatter/README.md

 Apply class on the entity if it's field is using this formatter.

+**Optional configuration:**

+* Prefix to be attached before each class.
+* Suffix to be attached after each class.
+* Attribute name to be used instead of class.

 ## Maintainers

 This module is maintained by developers at Morpht.
 For more information on